3mdeb/conferences/2023/YoctoSummit-2023.11/uefi-sb-with-yocto.md

 level of UEFI specification compliance that UEFI BIOS implementation on a given hardware target provides, planning for certificate rotation to maintain security, and seamlessly integrating CI/CD pipelines for component signing.
-In the upcoming discussion, I will explore strategies and solutions for resolving these challenges within Yocto-based projects, demonstrating how to successfully implement UEFI Secure Boot to bolster platform security.
+In the upcoming presentation, I will explore strategies and solutions for resolving these challenges within Yocto-based projects, demonstrating how to successfully implement UEFI Secure Boot to bolster platform security.